 - Asset management goals

 - The processes required to achieve these goals

 The elements of an asset management system are a set of tools that are combined to ensure the performance of asset management activities.

-An asset management plan can enable an organization to create a link between its asset management system and various technical assets management requirements.
+An asset management plan can enable an organization to create a link between its management system and various technical requirements.
 These requirements are set out in ISO standards as well as in international, regional and national levels of standardization.

 The relationship between the asset management system activities

-An Asset Management System direct, coordinate, and control asset management activities.
-It can provide improved risk control and assure consistent achievement of organizational goals.
+An Asset Management System directs, coordinates, and controls asset management activities.
+It can provide better risk control and assure consistent achievement of organizational goals.

 IMPORTANT: Not all asset management activities can be formalized through an asset management system.
 For example, aspects such as leadership, culture, motivation, behavior, which can have a significant impact on the achievement of asset management goals, can be managed by the organization using arrangements outside the asset management system.

 The Asset Management System affects the entire organization, its stakeholders and external service providers.
 It can use and integrate many of the activities and functions of the organization that would otherwise be managed in isolation.

 The requirements for the asset management system model described in ISO 55001 are grouped in a manner consistent with the fundamentals of asset management: